 PLAN TO PROVIDE FOR THE SHARING OF FACILITIES AND MAKE GATES AVAILABLE IN AN EMERGENCY

-Fifty eight gates at LAX are under common use leases to air carriers and are controlled by the airport.
-Additionally, one hundred and two gates at LAX are under preferential and/or exclusive leases to air carriers and are not fully controlled by the airport.
+52 gates at LAX are under common use leases to air carriers and are controlled by the airport.
+Additionally, approximately 110 gates at LAX are under preferential and/or exclusive leases to air carriers and are not fully controlled by the airport.
 We will direct our common use gate lessees, permittees or users to make gates available to an air carrier seeking to deplane at a gate, to the maximum extent practicable.
 If additional gates are needed, we will direct tenant air carriers to make preferential and/or exclusive use gates and other facilities available to an air carrier seeking to deplane at a gate, during those time periods when the tenant airline is not using, or not scheduled to use, the gates, to the maximum extent practicable.

 PLAN TO PROVIDE A STERILE AREA FOR PASSENGERS WHO HAVE NOT CLEARED UNITED STATES CUSTOMS AND BORDER PROTECTION

 LAX has defined sterile areas capable of accommodating limited numbers of international passengers.
 We will coordinate with local CBP officials to develop procedures that will allow international passengers who have not yet cleared United States Customs and Border Protection to be deplaned into these sterile areas to the extent practicable.